calvinmetcalf/projections-in-web-browsers-are-terrible-and-you-should-be-ashamed-of-yourself/body.md

 *what is a projection*

-when people say projections, they mean a
+when people say projections, they usually mean a

 *spatial reference system*